OvaizAli/Full-Stack-Web-Development-with-React/README.md

 # Full-Stack-Web-Development-with-React
-It is the repository for the course taken on Coursera
+Repository for the course taken on Coursera